"RECENT ACTIVITIES OF THE ANTITRUST

 With that overview, let me now turn to two specific areas of antitrust enforcement.
 One of these areas is the application of the expanded 1994 Policy Statements to two of the most common emerging forms of collaborative provider organizations: price-setting physician networks (which we refer to in the Policy Statements as "physician network joint ventures"), and the formation of networks involving more than one type of provider (which we refer to in the Policy Statements as "multIprovider networks").

 The other area I will talk about today is the Antitrust Division's recent enforcement activities concerning "most favored nation" clauses in agreements between health plans and providers.
+II.
+The New Policy Statements

 In the fall of 1993, the Department of Justice and the Federal Trade Commission issued six statements of antitrust enforcement policy in the health care area, covering issues that we believed to be of greatest interest to the industry.
 Last fall, after numerous discussions and meetings with various representatives of the health care industry, the Department and FTC revised and expanded the 1993 Statements.
 The 1994 Statements address many of the comments that the agencies received on the 1993 Statements and also reflect our most recent enforcement experience.
 In drafting these Statements, we made a particular effort to address the unique problems posed by rural health care markets, where mergers, joint ventures, and other collaborative activities among providers might present difficult competitive issues because of the limited number of providers in the market.